openjs-foundation/cross-project-council/proposals/stage-2/PROJECT_ONBOARDING/NEW_PROJECT_APPLICATION.md

 A full audit of all vendored dependencies will be required before your project can officially join the foundation, but this can be done later with foundation support.

-## List of Committers (Optional)

-Full list of individuals with commit access to your project repos and their corporate affiliation if applicable.
-A full audit of all collaborators will be required before your project can officially join the foundation, but this can be done later with foundation support.

 ## Governance Structure

 * Is there a leadership team?
 * Who are the members of the leadership team?
-* How are members of the leadership team nominated
+* How are members of the leadership team nominated?
 * How are individuals outside of leadership given commit access?
-* Please share links to existing documentation e.g. GOVERNANCE.md or CONTRIBUTING.md
+* Please share links to all existing documentation e.g. GOVERNANCE.md / CONTRIBUTING.md

 ## Desired Initial Project Phase